PIE vs PIH vs Melasma: The Complete Hyperpigmentation Guide for Brown & Black Skin

 Treating PIE on Dark Skin

 PIE is vascular (blood vessel) damage, not melanin.
-Standard brightening ingredients won't help.
+Standard brightening ingredients won't help much.
 Focus on:

 • Niacinamide (5%): Strengthens skin barrier, reduces redness